 At Lob, our platform automates both validation and verification, saving you time while improving mail deliverability.
 Our customers typically see a significant reduction in returned mail after implementing automated address processing.

 Effective validation systems recognize these variations and process them correctly.
-Make sure your system can handle the full range of address types your customers might use with delivery point validation.
+Make sure your system can handle the full range of address types with delivery point validation.

 If you ship internationally, your validation system needs to understand these differences.
 Look for solutions that support global address formats and can validate addresses worldwide.